What is Tor (The Onion Router) and How to Use Tor to be Anonymous

 Finally, when you are finished anonymously browsing the web and you close the Tor Browser, it will automatically delete your web browsing history.
 Because it is user-friendly and gaffe-resistant, using Tor Browser is the easiest, most popular and safest way to send data through the Tor network.

-Also be aware that some sites, including popular ones such as Wikipedia, Google, Ynadex and Facebook, block messages sent from Tor relays in order to combat potential misuse (spam for example).
+Be aware that some websites, including popular ones such as Wikipedia, Google, Ynadex and Facebook, block traffic sent from Tor relays in order to combat potential misuse (spam for example).

 In addition, unless you take some complicated steps that only advanced users should consider, you cannot mask that you are using Tor.
 This is because the addresses of Tor exit nodes are publicly accessible and traffic coming from Tor can be detected through sniffing and deep packet inspection (DPI) techniques.
 These identification techniques allow website operators, governments and sophisticated adversaries to prevent connections from Tor exit relays or to limit their functionality.